 The University of North Dakota is accredited by the Higher Learning Commission.

 Valley City State University’s online degree programs offer digital accessibility and flexible learning.
 This format is designed to allow students to complete their requirements at their own pace from the convenience of their own home.

 VCSU offers online graduate and undergraduate programs in disciplines like information systems, English, education, business, music, or social sciences.

 Valley City State University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.

-North Dakota takes pride in providing a first-rate higher education system, and it should.
-With many well-respected colleges and universities, plenty of online education programs, and generous financial aid programs, North Dakota is an excellent place to earn your postsecondary degree.
+North Dakota takes pride in providing a first-rate higher education system.
+With many well-respected colleges and universities, plenty of online education programs, and generous financial aid programs, North Dakota is an excellent place to earn a postsecondary degree for many.